-In 1978, the award of a Cresson

-Traveling Scholarship credited each student with \$3,700 of which \$2,300 was used for a summer of travel and traveling expenses in Europe, and the remaining \$1,400 was used for Academy tuition for the two terms immediately following.
+In 1977, the award of a Cresson Traveling Scholarship credited each student with \$3,600 of which \$2,300 was used for a summer of travel and traveling expenses in Europe, and the remaining \$1,300 was used for Academy tuition for the two terms immediately following.
 Each year the sums may vary, as adjustments in tuition charges and traveling expenses dictate.
 Each recipient is required to return to the Academy for the continuance of regular studio work in an additional year as an advanced student.
 He is expected to help set high professional standards among our students after his return from Europe.
-In cases of exceptional merit, and when a very decided improvement is evident, a student may, through the same authority, receive the award a second time.
-Competition for a second scholarship must be entered during the year succeeding the first award, unless otherwise ruled by the Committee on Instruction on written application.
-The award of a Cresson Traveling Scholarship the second time credits the student with the sum established for that year to be used for travel and traveling expenses, and may be used any time within twenty-eight months after receipt of the award.
+In cases of exceptional merit, and when a very decided improve-